HomeCVSimulations

 How does it work?

-If we call θ\theta the angle between the pendulum and the vertical axis, the differential equation which governs the motion of a pendulum is
+If we call θ\theta the angle between the pendulum and the vertical axis, it can be shown that the differential equation which governs the motion of a pendulum is

 d2θdt2=glsin(θ)\frac{d^2 \theta}{dt^2} = - \frac{g}{l} \sin(\theta)

-So at each step, we compute:
+Hence, to make this simulation, at each step we compute:

 • θ(t)=glsin(θ(t))\theta''(t) = - \frac{g}{l} \sin (\theta(t))